beeb/aoc-rust/README.md

 # Advent of Code Rust template

-This is a basic template you can fork and implement your Advent of Code solutions in. `src/days/` contains a source file for all 25 days, where an implementation of a trait `Day` should be written.
+This is a basic template you can fork and implement your Advent of Code solutions in. `src/days/` contains a source file for all 12 days, where an implementation of a trait `Day` should be written.
+If using this template for an older challenge, you'll need to add the missing day modules for days 13-25 and modify the `match` in `run_day`.

 ```rust
 pub trait Day {